Is all the food sold organic?

 Does Kitsap Fresh have employees?

-Kitsap Fresh does have one part time employee and several paid sorters/drivers.
-The goal is to generate enough revenue so that Kitsap Fresh can have one full time employee.
+Kitsap Fresh now has 12 part time employees.
+The goal is to generate enough revenue so that Kitsap Fresh can continue to hire and employ more people.

 Is my credit card info secure?